KHEngineering/RoboRio/faq/roborio.md

 ---

 ##Can I install 3rd party packages/software on the RoboRio?
 Yes, the roboRio uses OPKG package manager.
 You can run OPKG from the terminal and install packages that way.
-There is a public repository for the RoboRio released by NI here:XXXXXXXXXXXXX
+There is a public repository for the RoboRio released by NI that already has many useful applications and comes loaded by deafult.

+simply run the following commands in the Rio terminal while the rio is connected to the internet to see wwhat packages are available in the NI repo for installation:
+`opkg update`
+`opkg list`

+use `opkg install <package` to install your package.

 The RoboRio is an ARM processor based on soft VFP registers with NEON instruction support.
 You can use any binary that has been compiled for ArmV7 with softFP on the RoboRio.

-Luckily, you can make use of the Angstrom Repository to load additional software onto the RoboRio.
+If the NI repo doesn't have what you are looking for, luckily, you can make use of the Angstrom Repository to load additional software onto the RoboRio.
+The Angstrom repository has over 800 different packages all of which are compatible on the Rio.
 To add the Angstrom Repo to the RoboRio package manager, follow the steps below:

 1. SSH into the RoboRio using putty on windows or terminal on any Mac or other linux based computer
 2. Login using `admin` as the username and leave the password blank (just hit enter)